 Edmonton Valley Zoo Entry and Wander

-New features and facilities centre on bringing the natural habitats of cold weather climates to life.
+New features and facilities bring the zoo’s natural habitat in Edmonton’s river valley to life.

-This design is part of series of upgrades to the 51-year-old zoo, including a new entrance and circulation path featuring arrival, entry and orientation plazas, a café, gift shop, and an education and guest service centre.
+The Edmonton Valley Zoo is not the same storybook-themed zoo it was when it opened in the 1959.
+This design is part of series of upgrades to the zoo that focuses on getting guests closer to nature.
+This project includes a new entrance featuring arrival, entry and orientation plazas, a café, gift shop, and an education and guest service centre.
+A central circulation path called The Wander tells the story of the North Saskatchewan River as it moves guests throughout the zoo.

-The circulation path, known as the Wander, features otter and fish habitats, interpretive features, wetlands, and other plants and wildlife native to the North Saskatchewan River.
+The circulation path, known as The Wander, tells the story of the North Saskatchewan River, starting in the Rocky Mountain glaciers, trickling through the foothills and across Alberta’s aspen parkland before winding around the site of the Edmonton Valley Zoo.
+The path features river otters and fish habitats, interpretive features, wetlands, and other plants and wildlife native to the North Saskatchewan River.

 - Project facts